wacko1805/magiskgapps.com/README.md

 - Add support for more GApps types. (please reccomend other popular options!)
 - Create a custom module.prop and install files using the original file names
 - potentially create an app to flash directly
+## Known Issues:
+- Will process zip through both NikGApps and MindTheGApps files if one radio button is selected, and then the other, causeing timeout error
+- NikGApps script leaves all files not needed for MagiskGApps functionality in the zip file